Chris Brown: 2018–2019: Indigo

-Indigo was eventually released on June 28, 2019, as a double album, marking Brown's second album to be released in this style.
-The disc is an R&B and tropical-pop album, about vibrations, spiritual love and sex, that leaves the introspective, dark and sultry mood of Heartbreak on a Full Moon, for a way more lighthearted sound and tone.
-In the United States, Indigo debuted at number one on the US Billboard 200 with 108,000 album-equivalent units, which included 28,000 pure album sales in its first week, making it his third number-one album in the country.
-The album was met with positive reviews from critics.
-Indigo spawned two other singles, "Heat", which topped the Billboard Rhythmic Airplay chart, and earned Brown his 13th number one on the chart, and second during 2019, and "Don't Check on Me", that features vocals from Justin Bieber and vocalist Atia "Ink" Boggs.
+Indigo was eventually released on June 28, 2019, marking Brown's second double album.
+Musically, the album explored his R&B roots, and other genres such as Afrobeats, pop, dancehall and bounce music.
+According to A.D.
+Amorosi of The Inquirer, the album's themes mix spiritual awakening with sexuality.
+In the US, Indigo debuted at number one on the US Billboard 200 with 108,000 album-equivalent units, which included 28,000 pure album sales in its first week, making it his third number-one album in the country.
+Indigo was further promoted with the release of the single "Heat", which topped the Billboard Rhythmic Airplay chart, and earned Brown his 13th number one on the chart, and second during 2019.
 On October 4, 2019, Brown eventually released a deluxe version of Indigo entitled Indigo Extended, which included 10 additional songs, making the extended version a total of 42 songs.

-On June 10, 2019, Brown announced an official headlining concert tour where he performed the album throughout United States, titled "Indigoat Tour".
-The tour began on August 20, and ended on October 19.
-The tour was received with very good responses by journalists, that praised its stage settings, and Brown's dancing abilities.
-"Indigoat Tour" grossed over $30,100,000 in its 37 shows, selling out most of the venues.
-Brown was ranked 3rd in the Billboard top R&B/Hip-Hop artists of the decade for the 2010s, behind peers Rihanna and Drake in 2nd and 1st, respectively.
+On June 10, 2019, Brown announced an official headlining concert tour "Indigoat Tour" in which he performed the album throughout the US.
+The tour began on August 20 and ended on October 19.
+Jay Cridlin of Tampa Bay Times attended the Tampa concert, and reviewing it he said it was "a guilty pleasure", wondering if enjoying his stage presence should be wrong, considering the controversies surrounding his public figure, expressing "At what point do we -- can we, should we -- forget about the blowups and restraining orders, and just marvel at the way Brown splits into a backflip and kick-spins a 360 during 'Drunk Texting'?".
+The "Indigoat Tour" grossed over $30,100,000 in its 37 shows, selling out most of the venues.
+At the end of the year, Brown was ranked third on Billboards "Top R&B/Hip-Hop Artists of the Decade" for the 2010s, behind Rihanna and Drake in second and first, respectively.